brettski/brettski/README.md

 ## Hi there 👋

-- 🔭  I’m currently working on [THAT.us](https://that.us) supporting the geek communities around the globe
+- 🔭  I’m currently working on [THAT.us](https://that.us) supporting the geek communities around the globe.
 - 🌱  I’m currently learning more and more about JavaScript.
-Back to Rust is for sure in my future
+Back to Rust and Go one of these days.
+I really enjoy those languages.
 - 🚀  I'm having a lot of fun working with [Pico-8](https://www.lexaloffle.com/pico-8.php).
 You should try it out!
 Did I mention it runs on a RPi too?! 👾
 - 👯  I’m looking to collaborate on a course to teach kids programming and electronics using a combination of PICO-8 and Raspberry Pi.
 - 💬  Ask me about: whatever